som-shahlab/ehr_ml/doc_src/source/setup.rst

 Running The Extraction
 *********************************************

 The extractor can now be run on the properly formatted SynPUF dataset.
+If you are using another OMOP dataset, replace `FIXED_SYNPUF_LOCATION` with the path to that dataset.
+You may need to change the delimiter to ',' depending on the format of your concept files.

 .. code-block:: console